Deschutes Public Library

+The Deschutes Public Library is a library system that serves Deschutes County, Oregon.

+Administrative building

-The Deschutes Public Library administrative building, located at 507 N.W.
+The administrative building, located at 507 N.W.
 Wall Street in Bend, Oregon, is listed on the National Register of Historic Places.
 The architect was Whitehouse & Church of Portland.

 The building now serves as an administrative headquarters for the Deschutes Public Library System.

+Branches

+The library has six branches: the Downtown Bend Library, East Bend Library, La Pine Library, Redmond Library, Sisters Library, and the Sunriver Library.

+Collection

+As of 2020, the library system contained about 300,000 physical items and 90,000 digital items.